mcarc011/Fast-Forward-Alg/README.md

 # Forward Algorithm
-So far the algorithm can take the J and E terms in this format:
+So far the algorithm can take the J and E terms in this format (this was taken from the latex source of the paper):

 <img src="./initial.png">